EPICS-F3RP61/epics-f3rp61/README.md

 This device and driver support covers both F3RP71 (or e-RT3 Plus) and F3RP61 (or e-RT3 2.0).
 They provide an ideal platform of the combination of realtime Linux, digital/analog I/O and embedded EPICS.
-Vender-supported Linux with PREEMPT_RT ensures the latency less than 100 microseconds.
+Vendor-supported Linux with PREEMPT_RT ensures the latency less than 100 microseconds.
 FAM3 I/O bus access enables the integration of various FAM3 I/O modules.
 Embedded EPICS greatly reduces the system development efforts with standard EPICS facilities without the need